 Keep variety in your diet

 Always try to buy seasonal produce (fruits and vegetables).
 Be sure you get five servings a day.
 Add some low carb and sodium foods that are rich in animal or vegetable protein (potatoes, oats, soybeans).

 These foods help your liver produce a substance that prevents liquids from building up along your cellular membranes.

 We recommend reading: This happens when you drink pineapple water

 Plants that help with fluid retentionDiuretic herbs can be used to treat your problem.
 You’re probably wondering which ones are the best options for you.
 Here are the plants at the top of the list.

-No herb has better benefits for fluid retention.
+No herb has better benefits to avoid fluid retention.
 You should drink a tea made from dandelion before lunch and dinner.
 It also helps eliminate toxins, improves digestion, and of course, dispose of that “extra” liquid.

 This is another plant you should keep around the house.
 It helps promote the elimination of excess fluids through your urine, reducing swelling, facilitating the removal of fat and toxins, eliminating cellulite, and acting as a natural laxative.
 Drink up to two cups a day.

-Sure, you’re already well aware of the benefits green tea can have on your health.
-It burns fat like no other, accelerating your metabolism and helping eliminate toxins.
+We’re sure you’re already well aware of the benefits green tea can have on your health.
+It burns fat like no other, accelerating your metabolism, helping to eliminate toxins.
 It also fights fluid retention!